Okami0x0/OpenLovable/README.md

 ## 🚀 Getting Started

-Follow these steps to get Open Lovable running on your local machine.
+Follow these steps to get Dira-Tak-Builder running on your local machine.

 ### Prerequisites